 - Strategic alliances, joint ventures, taxable subsidiaries and nonprofit/for-profit combinations

-Karen is a Best Lawyers in America® in Non-Profit/Charities Law (2007-2018), and for Tax Law (2015-2018).
+Karen is a Best Lawyers in America® in Non-Profit/Charities Law (2007-2018).
 In 2014, she received the Denver Business Journal’s Outstanding Women in Business award in the law category.
 She is a well-known speaker and has published numerous articles on legal issues of importance to nonprofit organizations and foundations.

-In addition to her community, civic and political involvement, Karen is invested in family, raising her three children — a teenager and a set of twins — and regularly returning to her roots in Eastern Washington/Northern Idaho.
-She loves her pets, each one being named after one of her favorite sitcoms (Murphy, Fraser and Lucy!).
-She enjoys taking walks with friends and traveling in the United States and abroad.
+In addition to her community, civic and political involvement, Karen is invested in family, raising her three children – a teenager and a set of twins – and participating in their baseball, soccer, and equestrian activities.
+She regularly returns to her roots in Eastern Washington/Northern Idaho, often accompanied by Toby, her rescued “Chiweenie.”
+Karen enjoys taking walks with friends, and traveling in the United States and abroad.

 I have the good fortune of working with nonprofits and foundations as the sole focus of my law practice.
 Nonprofits do amazing things in our community, picking up where private enterprise and government leave off.
 I hope through honoring and enabling their efforts, I can make a difference in our community as well."

-- Managing editor and contributing author, A Guide for Colorado Nonprofit Organizations (revised edition 2014), published by CLE in Colorado.
+- Managing editor and contributing author, A Guide for Colorado Nonprofit Organizations (second edition 2018), published by CLE in Colorado.

 - Legal editor, Principles & Practices for Nonprofit Excellence in Colorado, published by the Colorado Nonprofit Association